 Phoenix Seminary embraces intentional, on-going assessment of our institutional effectiveness as a tangible manifestation of our commitment to Christian integrity and stewardship.
 To this end we seek to be an institution wisely using the resources God entrusts to us by becoming increasingly proficient and professional in accomplishing our mission.

-The assessment activities of the Seminary are overseen by the Assistant Dean of Assessment working with the Chief Academic Officer and the Assessment Committee—composed largely of full-time resident faculty and academic administrators.
+The assessment activities of the Seminary are overseen by the Assistant Dean of Assessment working with the Provost and the Assessment Committee—composed largely of full-time resident faculty and academic administrators.
 This arrangement helps ensure that all departments remain focused on our educational mission.

 Because we are committed to transparency, the following downloadable material covers virtually all of our assessment process including: student learning outcomes; our Comprehensive Assessment Plan; listings of our assessment resources; our current assessment activities (and associated calendars); evidence of student learning displayed in annual summaries of outcomes assessment for each academic program; and indications (in annual summary) of how assessment results are being used to improve our educational effectiveness.
 Those who seek additional information, have questions, or wish to make comments may contact the Seminary’s Assistant Dean of Assessment, Roma Royer, who may be reached at 602.429.4947 or by email at email@example.com.